christo/loquacious/dbSchema.md

 * audio_filter - fk, optional only if applied
 * type - raw input, tts output
 * provenance - where did this come from?

-## audio_filter

-Some small number of audio processing definitions to help categorise different pre-processing methods and distinguish rows in audio_recording

-* name
-* implementation - code ref?

 ## stt